 Breast cancer is the most common cancer for women in the United States, not counting some types of skin cancer.
-More than 287,000 women in the U.S. are expected to be diagnosed in 2022, along with more than 2,700 men.
+Close to 297,800 new cases of invasive breast cancer are expected to be diagnosed in 2023.
 Despite how common breast cancer is, many women aren’t as familiar as they should be with breast cancer screenings and prevention.
 Find out the steps you can take today to reduce your risk and catch the disease early.

 Risk Factors & Symptoms

 The United States Centers for Disease Control and Prevention (CDC) provides a comprehensive list of risk factors for breast cancer.
 For example, as you age, your risk for breast cancer increases.
 Other risk factors include certain genetic mutations, having dense breasts, starting menstruation early and a family history of breast cancer.

 There are several symptoms to look for, like noticing a new lump in the breast or underarm, thickening or swelling of part of the breast, nipple discharge other than breast milk and pain in any area of the breast.
 While these symptoms don’t necessarily mean you have breast cancer, it’s important to talk to your doctor whenever you notice a change.

 Here are some of the questions to ask as you think about how to prevent breast cancer or catch it early.

 Cancer screenings are tests that may detect cancer or abnormalities before symptoms are present.
 The benefit of screenings is the potential to detect cancer at an early stage, when treatments may be more effective.
 The most common screening method is a mammogram, which is when x-ray photos of the breast tissue are taken.

 Mammograms have been proven to lower the risk of death from breast cancer by 35% in women over the age of 50.
 This important preventive exam is covered by many Blue Cross plans.
 Find out what your plan covers by logging into your member account here.

 How often do you need to get screened?